-A Fraud and Abuse Tip-Box operated by the Office of Inspector General is available to enhance awareness regarding the prevention and detection of any fraudulent or irregular activity.
+A Fraud and Abuse Tip-Box operated by the Office of Special Investigations is available to enhance awareness regarding the prevention and detection of any fraudulent or irregular activity.

 Employees, the general public and anyone doing business with the Commission can report suspected wrongdoing involving fraud or abuse.

 You do not need to provide your name to submit your concerns.
 However, be advised that your Internet address will be submitted to us if you use e-mail.
 All information will remain confidential.

 If you have an issue you wish to bring to our attention, you can contact the Pennsylvania Turnpike Commission Tip-Box in the following ways:

 - Write to the PTC Tip-Box, PO Box 19, Highspire, PA 17034-0019

 - Theft or Abuse of Commission property or resources, such as supplies or equipment

 - Falsification of official documents, such as time sheets, travel vouchers, etc.

 Please follow these instructions carefully:

 - State circumstances about the incident.
 Include estimated loss amount and frequency of occurrence.